 The Cuisinart coffee maker comes with a pre-packet of vinegar that you should use every time you clean the device.
 Indeed, Vinegar is one of the best cleaning agents that you can use to clean kitchen appliances.

-But for some people, it may not be the best choice to use vinegar since it could have adverse effects on other parts of the machine.
+But for some people, cleaning cuisinart coffee maker with vinegar may not be the best choice.
+Since it could have adverse effects on other parts of the machine.

-So, is it safe to use vinegar for this particular Cuisinart coffee maker?
+So, is it safe to decalcify cuisinart coffee maker with vinegar?

-Know more about the vinegar and how it may not be adequate to clean your Cuisinart coffee maker:
+Know more about the vinegar and how it may not be adequate for using vinegar to clean cuisinart coffee machine.

 - Prepare a bowl of warm water and add 1/4 to 1/2 cup of vinegar into the bowl.
 [Use hot water for faster results, OR use hot tap water.]